Harmonic Mode Locking

 Harmonic mode locking is associated with some technical challenges:

 - Additional means may be required for achieving a constant pulse energy.
-Without special measures, there may be fluctuating pulse energies, or even pulse drop-out.
+Without special measures, there may be fluctuating pulse energies, or even pulse drop-out (missing pulses).

 - The circulating pulses are not always mutually phase-coherent, which can matter under certain circumstances.